-Premier Access at airport, when/where available
+- Premier Access at airport, when/where available

-I’m not claiming this $395 Visa card makes sense for the average Joe or Jane (in fact, it might be a major waste of money unless you’re either a true road warrior or just happen to charge a small fortune each month on the card).
-But if you’re a high-income business traveler with United, the card might be well worth the annual fee.
+I’m not claiming this $395 Visa card makes sense for the average vacation flyer (in fact, it’s probably a waste of money unless you’re either a true road warrior or just happen to charge a small fortune each month on the card).
+But if you’re a high-income business traveler with United, the card is probably well worth the annual fee.

 However, there are a couple major downsides to contemplate: